4. Running a UM workflow on ARCHER2

 Consult the ARCHER2 website for more information: http://www.archer2.ac.uk

-To demonstrate how to run the UM through Rose we will start by running a standard N48 suite at UM13.0.
+To demonstrate how to run the UM through Rose we will start by running a standard N48 workflow at UM13.8.

 Copy the suite